RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 2. In Server Explorer, right-click the BANKDEMO server and click **Start**.

     Wait until the server has started.
-In the list of servers in Server Explorer, BANKDEMO still has a red square next to it.
+In the list of servers in Server Explorer, BANKDEMO might still have a red square next to it.
 This is a refresh delay.

 3. In Server Explorer window, right-click **Rocket Enterprise Server** and click **Refresh** to confirm the server has started.